civiform/civiform/cloud/deploys/staging_azure/README.md

 Configure the Microsoft provider:
 - Go To App Serice and select the authentication tab on the left panel
 - Add a new identity provider and select Microsoft
+- Make sure the identity provider allows all requests (this page is publicly visible but the login is restricted)
 - Make a note of the client id (as this will be the adfs_client_id to store in your client id)

 Within the identity provider you just created go to Authentication and add the following information: